Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_ios/guide.en-gb.md

 >
 > If, after following the configuration steps above, you encounter a sending or receiving error, please refer to the topic "[Modify existing settings](#modify-settings)".

-### Use the email address
+### Use the email account

-Once you have configured your email address, you can start using it!
+Once you have configured your email account, you can start using it!
 You can now send and receive messages.

-OVHcloud also offers a web application that can be used to access your email address from a web browser.
-You can access it here: [Webmail](/links/web/email).
-You can log in using your email credentials.
-If you have any questions on how to use it, please refer to our guide [View your account via the OWA interface](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa).
+OVHcloud also offers a web application you can use to access your email account from your browser.
+You can log in with your email credentials here: [Webmail](/links/web/email).
+If you have any questions on how to use it, please refer to our guide: [How to use your account via the OWA interface](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa).

 ### Modify existing settings <a name="modify-settings"></a>

 1. Tap the circle containing the initials of the email account you are viewing, or the home icon "&#8962;" at the top left of your screen.
 2. Press the gear "&#9881;" in the lower left of your screen.
-3. Then press `Accounts`{.action} in the **Settings** menu.
+3. Press `Accounts`{.action} in the **Settings** menu.
 4. Select the account.
 5. Press `Modify login information`{.action}.